VishnuCodes01/Notes-App/README.md

 # CRUD Notes App

+## You Can also check and download our apk to click the Releases Also 😁😎
 ## Introduction

 Welcome to the **CRUD Notes App** repository!
 This application allows users to create, read, update, and delete notes efficiently.
 Designed with a user-friendly interface, it provides a seamless experience for managing personal notes.
 The app supports a variety of functionalities, including organizing notes by category, searching for specific content, and editing notes with ease.